SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/arithmetic_intensity.md

 `amplxe-cl` stores its trace data in directories (one per node).
 The example script includes `-finalization-mode=none` as the finalize step is I/O intensive and can take a long time.
 It is best done on an external login node.
+(Please see the [VTune](../programming/performance-debugging-tools/vtune.md) page for more information about using VTune effectively.
 The following `amplxe-cl` command creates a summary report which is then redirected to another file.
 The `parse-vtune.sh` script is provided to extract the uncore counter data for all nodes and then print a summary of the total data traffic to the DDR memory.
 Note that each uncore count is a 64 byte cache line, which is reflected in the total bytes reports.
 Also note that you will need to run a summary report for each directory (one per node) created during data collection.
 In this example, only a single directory was created.
 Even though there is only a single summary file for this example, in the 2nd step of executing `parse-vtune.sh` a wildcard is used to illustrate that all summary files need to be specified on the command line for a multi-node result.

 ```console
 $ amplxe-cl -report hw-events -group-by=package -r vtbw_2p16t_13568698.nid00619 -column=UNC_M_CAS_COUNT -format=csv -csv-delimiter=comma > vtbw_2p16t_13568698.summary